2021 Emilia-Romagna Grand Prix: Race

 On the thirty-first lap, Hamilton slid into the gravel at Tosa, while trying to lap the Williams of George Russell.
 He managed to stop his car clear of the barriers, but drove directly into the barriers while trying to rejoin the race, damaging his front wing.
 Soon after, Russell was involved in a 200 mph crash with the other Mercedes of Valtteri Bottas, at the entrance to the fast Tamburello chicane; the race was red-flagged because debris had scattered across the track.
-Both drivers were noticeably enraged following the incident - Russell marched over to the remains of Bottas' Mercedes to confront him, while Bottas replied to a light slap on his crash helmet from Russell by giving him the middle finger.
+Both drivers were noticeably enraged following the incident - Russell marched over to the remains of Bottas's Mercedes to confront him, while Bottas replied to a light slap on his crash helmet from Russell by giving him the middle finger.
 Because the stewards classified the incident as a racing incident, neither driver was penalised.

 Just before the restart, Verstappen almost spun at Rivazza, but managed to maintain control; he kept the lead and pulled away for the rest of the race.
 Behind him, Lando Norris overtook the Ferrari of Charles Leclerc for second place, while Perez and Yuki Tsunoda spun at Villeneuve and Tamburello respectively, dropping them down to 14th and 15th.
 Hamilton, starting ninth after the red flag, worked his way upwards through the field, and eventually managed to pass the stubborn McLaren of Norris for second place on lap 60.
 Norris achieved his second podium with third-place, following an equal placing at Austria the previous year.
 Hamilton claimed the bonus point for fastest lap, allowing him to maintain the lead in the championship over Verstappen.